Exarderalf/ShadowDnD/character.md

 -------------------------------------

+## Stamina

+Stamina is used for physical exertion when using certain feats.
+This is calculated by adding all positive values of the physical stat category.

+## Will

+Will is used for mental exertion when using certain feats.
+This is calculated by adding all positive values of the Mental stat category.

 ## AC

 Combination of Dex and Reaction as well armor/shield worn.
 Possible flat footed for one round if surprised (failing both a spot/listen/hearing check and reaction save).
 Being flat footed can lose one or both of dex or reaction depending on failure scaling.